 -Volunteerism: We always need help at our front desk, cleaning our facilities and organizing donated items.
 Give us a call to see how you can help!

--Donate an item: We usually accept new clothing and new hygiene products.
+-Donate an item: We accept hygiene and cleaning supplies but no longer accept clothing.
 Storage space is limited, so please call ahead to confirm our ability to accept a donation.

 -Participate in our events: Reach out to us about being a sponsor or participant for our annual golf tournament, October’s “A Walk In Their Shoes” or our $5 Fridays on Facebook.